circleci/circleci-docs/jekyll/_cci2/api-intro.md

 - Job (Preview)

-**Note** The CircleCI API v2 is currently in "Preview" release.
-You may use it at will, but this evaluation product is not yet fully supported or considered generally available.
-There are no current plans to change any live endpoints in API v2, and we are treating it as production software, but the risk of disruption or breaking changes is higher than our generally available features.
+**Note:** Portions of the CircleCI API v2 remain under "Preview".
+Preview endpoints are not yet fully supported or considered generally available.
+Breaking changes to API v2 Preview endpoints are planned in advance and are announced in the [API v2 breaking changes log](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/breaking.md).

 ## Getting Started with the API v2